Pillars of Eternity: Gameplay

 During the course of the game, the player will build up a reputation with various factions, depending on the decisions they make in conversations and with resolving quests.
-This system effective denotes how non-player characters of that faction will react to them and how traders will treat them when buying items.
+This system effective denotes how NPCs of that faction will react to them and how traders will treat them when buying items.
 In addition, such choices will also impact the outcome of events when the game is completed.
 Players can enter scouting mode with certain characters or the whole party, which, impacted by a character's skill in Stealth, allows them to sneak around enemies as well as spot hidden items and traps, the latter of which can be disarmed (per a character's Mechanics skill) and be later used against enemies.
 After making some progress in the game's main story, the protagonist will take over a stronghold, which acts as a base where players can improve it with new buildings.

 Battles in Pillars of Eternity focus on a system in which each enemy in the game has a set of different defensive stats.
 Alongside a general defence bonus, they have different resistances to certain weapon types and element types, which impacts how much damage they take, as well as certain status resistances that impact the effect of spells and abilities.
 Thus, players will find it useful to sometimes equip characters with different weapon types and use different spells to take advantage of enemies with weaker defences against certain types.
 For example, an enemy who can resist harm from piercing weapons would be better attacked with a different weapon type.
 A bestiary is provided which records information on creatures and enemies encountered, and adds more information the more they are encountered, effectively allowing players to see their stats during combat and determine how best to combat them.
 When an enemy attacks and damages a character, it impacts both their endurance and health: while characters will be knocked out when they are drained of all their endurance, which regenerates after combat is over (to a certain level based on damage to health), being drained of all their health effectively causes them to die permanently.
 To recover lost health and endurance, as well as certain abilities, players can either rest by setting up a camp or buying a room at an inn.